sersoft-gmbh/swift-coverage-action/README.md

 ### `files`

-The JSON encoded array of file-paths that were written.
+The JSON encoded array of (absolute) file paths that were written.
 They are all contained inside the directory specified in the `output` input.

 ## Example Usage